Parable of the Renegades

 Recalling these events weren’t easy for Rio.
 There were moments where her voice wavered, but after letting out just enough, she found it easier to say the rest.
 Counting to ten helped her return to a better mood.

 Meanwhile, Lucas’ first impression fought with his second thoughts of the girl who had turned his life upside-down.
-He still didn’t want to accept her constant bullying of him, but now that told him the inner child in her was trying to cope for the ten years she missed.
+He still didn’t want to accept her constant bullying of him, but now, that behavior told him the inner child in her was trying to cope for the ten years she missed.
 Yes, Rio was still young at the age of fifteen, but it must have been devastating for her to feel like she could have had ten more years of youth.

 “I don't know if this was the wisest decision you've ever made, but thanks for opening up to me," Lucas said like he was entrusted with one of the world's greatest secrets.
 "No one else will know about this.”

 "Please, because if you tell, I will be very sad~," Rio cooed.
 "And I will not feel better until I hear all your bones snap~" She sent a playful wink and hummed a laugh at the mixed expression Lucas made in response - worry peppered with a little amusement for her exaggeration to sound depressed.
-"Had you not known anything about the [Renegades], I would have told you a longer version of this story in preparation for [Broken Vow].
+"Had you not known anything about the [Renegades], I would have told you a longer version of this story in preparation for our contract.
 Still, I must admit, it felt like I needed to do this one way or another.”
 She widened her face in surprise then narrowed it down, bringing back her feline smile.
 "In fact, I think I told you too much.
 Now it is my turn to ask you a question."

 Holding his breath in rigorous anticipation, Lucas steeled himself for whatever Rio may ask from him.
 Was this all meant to be another setup to one of her machinations?